lukasValentin/agera5tools/doc/user_guide.rst

 Moreover, if you are already using the python `cdsapi` package to retrieve data from the CDS, you probably already have a `.cdsapirc` file in your home folder and you can skip this step.

+Further, there is an option `max_tries` that specifies the maximum number of tries that agera5tools will make to download a file from the cDS.
+The `concurrent_downloads` specifies the maximum number of simultaneous requests to the CDS that agera5tools will make.
+Increasing the number may speed up downloads at the risk of running into a rate limit and you requests being discarded.
+According to the documentation the maximum value is around 9 concurrent requests.

 .. _`CDS`: https://cds.climate.copernicus.eu

 .. warning::